xaya/xaya/README.md

 https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md

-Standard Users should use the XAYA Electron Wallet which is a front end to xayad
+Standard users should use the XAYA Electron Wallet which is a front end to xayad here https://github.com/xaya/xaya_electron

 for issues with XAYA Core you can create an issue in Github or ask on the forum https://forum.xaya.io